 A port-wine stain in babies is a type of birthmark, also called nevus flammeus.
 It occurs due to skin vascular malformation at birth, causing concentrated dilated blood vessels or capillaries.
 Port-wine stains occur in three to five children out of 1,000.

-Although it is not alarming, it is better to get babies with port-wine stains checked.
+Although it is not alarming, it is better to get newborns with port-wine stains checked.
 About 15-20% of children who have port-wine stain birthmarks around their eyes can be at an increased risk of developing Sturge-Weber syndrome (1).

 Read on to know more about port-wine stain birthmarks in babies, including their causes, symptoms, complications, and treatments.